-- Occurs in all members of the species
+- It occurs in all members of the species

 But humans, and primates in general, don’t really operate this way.
-Humans use learning with complex brains to determine how they will act and live.
-As opposed to your dog, for example, who will never go on a diet or hesitate before grabbing that doughnut off the table.
+Instead, humans use learning with complex brains to determine how they will act and live instead of your dog, for example, who will never go on a diet or hesitate before grabbing that donut off the table.
 Yet, the instinct myth is pervasive, and it’s easy to see why people believe that, for our species to survive, mothers would have an instinct to have children and carefully tend to them.

 If a woman chooses not to have children, she may be seen by society as less of a woman.
 She may be seen as less feminine, perhaps even unnatural.
 Men don’t live under the same scrutiny.
 This dichotomy causes inequality in how we think about and treat women who don’t have children.
 Women are expected to be selfless, natural-born nurturers who value being mothers over all else, especially their own wellbeing.
 If a woman struggles to bond with their baby or doesn’t naturally know how to hold, comfort, or soothe, feelings of inadequacy arise.
 However, there is to date no scientific proof that maternal instinct actually exists.
 The expectations of women to nurture and live in self-denial with smiles on their faces are entirely created by our cultural and societal expectations.